 EXPAREL is a local anesthetic that produces postsurgical analgesia in patients aged 6 years and older.
 It is administered via single-dose infiltration.
 When infiltrated into the surgical site, it produces local analgesia.
 It may also be infiltrated in the fascial plane to produce regional analgesia as a regional field block.
 Regional anesthetic techniques to produce regional analgesia include, but are not limited to, transversus abdominis plane (TAP) block, pectoralis (PEC) and serratus anterior plane (SAP) blocks, erector spinae plane (ESP) block, and quadratus lumborum (QL) block.
-EXPAREL may also be administered in adults as an interscalene brachial plexus nerve block, a sciatic nerve block in the popliteal fossa, and an adductor canal block to produce postsurgical regional analgesia.
+EXPAREL may also be administered as an interscalene brachial plexus nerve block in adults to produce postsurgical regional analgesia in total shoulder arthroplasty (TSA) and rotator cuff repair (RCR) procedures.

+CASE INFORMATION

+Physician Name John W. Munz, MD

+Affiliation Orthopedic Trauma Surgeon, University of Texas Health and McGovern Medical School

+Memorial Hermann Hospital, Houston, TX

+Surgical Case Performed Open reduction and internal fixation of right trimalleolar ankle fracture

+Inpatient or Outpatient Procedure Outpatient

+PATIENT CHARACTERISTICS

+Gender Female

-CASE INFORMATION Physician Name John W. Munz, MD Affiliation Orthopedic Trauma Surgeon, University of Texas Health and McGovern Medical School Memorial Hermann Hospital, Houston, TX Surgical Case Performed Open reduction and internal fixation of right trimalleolar ankle fracture Inpatient or Outpatient Procedure Outpatient PATIENT CHARACTERISTICS Gender Female Age 36 years Patient History and Characteristics Patient presented 9 days prior with a trimalleolar fracture of the right ankle with compromised medial soft tissue due to a fall down the stairs and is returning for surgery.
+Age 36 years

+Patient History and Characteristics Patient presented 9 days prior with a trimalleolar fracture of the right ankle with compromised medial soft tissue due to a fall down the stairs and is returning for surgery.
 The patient had a history of nausea with opioid medications and requested to avoid taking any opioid medications.

+PROCEDURAL DETAILS

-PROCEDURAL DETAILS Incision Size Posterolateral: 15 cm (prone position) Medial: 7 cm (supine position) Preoperative Analgesics Used PO acetaminophen 500 mg Intraoperative Analgesics Used Fentanyl upon induction of general anesthesia Dose of EXPAREL and Total Volume Used 20 + 15 = 35 mL EXPAREL (266 mg) Bupivacaine HCI 0.25% Total
+Incision Size Posterolateral: 15 cm (prone position) Medial: 7 cm (supine position)

+Preoperative Analgesics Used PO acetaminophen 500 mg

+Intraoperative Analgesics Used Fentanyl upon induction of general anesthesia

+Dose of EXPAREL and Total Volume Used 20 + 15 = 35 mL EXPAREL (266 mg) Bupivacaine HCI 0.25% Total

-P0=bv mouth.
+P0=by mouth.

-The recommended dose of EXPAREL for infiltration in adults is based on the size of the surgical site, the volume required to cover the area, and individual patient factors that may impact the safety of an amide local anesthetic.
+The recommended dose of EXPAREL for adults is based on the size of the surgical site, the volume required to cover the area, and individual patient factors that may impact the safety of an amide local anesthetic.
 The maximum dose of EXPAREL should not exceed 266 mg.
 The recommended dose of EXPAREL for patients aged 6 to <17 years old is 4 mg/kg, up to a maximum of 266 mg.
-The recommended dose of EXPAREL in adults for interscalene brachial plexus nerve block, sciatic nerve block in the popliteal fossa, and adductor canal is 133 mg.
-The recommended dose of EXPAREL in adults for adductor canal block is 133 mg (10 mL) admixed with 50 mg (10 mL) of 0.5% bupivacaine HCl. for a total volume of 20 mL.
+The maximum dose of EXPAREL for interscalene brachial plexus nerve block in adults should not exceed 133 mg.